-30 minutes Take some time to walk around your neighborhood or local area.
+Suggested Duration Activity and Description 30 minutes Take some time to walk around your neighborhood or local area.
 In a classroom setting, you can go around the school's neighborhood with others.
 You can also go around with your parents or siblings if they are at home.
 Here are some questions that might guide your exploration: What are some places or landmarks that are meaningful to you?
 Do you have memories that take place in any of these places?
 What are some places or spaces for gatherings?
 Is there a place that is representative of what people do for fun in your community?
 Is there a historical site or an upcoming venue that is interesting to you?

-30 minutes After going around, you will sketch a map of your neighborhood or local area.
+After going around, you will sketch a map of your neighborhood or local area.

 Create this map as a representation of your view of the neighborhood (through your eyes).
 This map does not have to be "accurate" or similar to other maps that exist.
-However, if you are interested, you could try to draw the map to scale, or use symbols to represent houses, parks, etc. Here are some examples of maps.
+However, if you are interested, and as a numeracy extension, you could try to draw the map to scale, or use symbols to represent houses, parks, etc.

+Here are some examples of maps.
 If possible, analyze and compare any maps that you have at home or at school.
-Spend some time analyzing and identifying some key elements: